Jill Spencer has been an online writer for ten years. Her articles often focus on gardening.

 As the rise of Trump has made the world scarier, Randy's videos have evolved, too, from skits like "Mitt Romney, Kiss Me! " and "Randy Rainbow Works at Chik-fil-a" into satirical song parodies aimed at some of the most disturbing events in U.S. history.

-Whether the topic is Trump's mental health, impeachment, or the COVID-19 pandemic, Randy addresses each serious matter with insightful wit and exceptional musical talent.
+Whether the topic is Trump's mental health, impeachment (both times), COVID-19 or the January 6 insurrection, Randy addresses each serious matter with insightful wit and exceptional musical talent.

 In each video, he invariably plays the same character: an idealistic, slightly vain gay man who is both likeable (make that lovable) and sympathetic.